hakeem-amsagguine/linux/Documentation/admin-guide/media/avermedia.rst

 Further Update
 ~~~~~~~~~~~~~~

-dvbstream  and  VideoLAN  Client on windows works a treat with
+dvbstream  and  VideoLAN  Client on linux works a treat with
 DVB,  in  fact  this  is  currently  serving as my main way of
 viewing  DVB-T  at  the  moment.
 Additionally, VLC is happily
 decoding  HDTV  signals,  although  the PC is dropping the odd
 frame here and there - I assume due to processing capability -
-as all the decoding is being done under windows in software.
+as all the decoding is being done under linux in software.

 Many  thanks to Nigel Pearson for the updates to this document
 since the recent revision of the driver.